California Law Would Outlaw Small Shampoo, Conditioner Bottles in Hotels

 He isn't wrong.
 A great deal of the plastic panic centers around the Great Pacific Garbage Patch—the infamous and mammoth collection of trash floating between Hawaii and California.
 Its discovery in 1997 and the years-long news coverage that followed prompted a worldwide frenzy to declutter the oceans.
 Measuring more than 1.6 million square kilometers (and growing), it is about three times the size of France, and more than twice the size of Texas.

 But it isn't dominated by plastic straws, bags, or erstwhile shampoo bottles.
-The vast majority of the debris is composed of fishing-related accessories, like nets, ropes, and baskets.
+As Andrew Glover points out over at Quillette, the vast majority of the debris is composed of fishing-related accessories, like nets, ropes, and baskets.
 An estimated 20 percent came from the 2011 Japanese tsunami.

 So what about those single-use plastic items—from water bottles to straws to bags—that have drummed up such animus among environmentalists and animal lovers alike?
 Approximately 40 percent of plastics are produced for such purposes, according to a study by Roland Geyer, a professor of Environmental Science and Management at the University of California, Santa Barbara and supporter of California's hotel plastic ban bill.